 Someone who remained open despite disappointment.

-That version of me was not hiding.
+That version of me wasn’t hiding.

 The Real Cost